AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk/web-views.md

 >[!NOTE]
 >
->Visitor stitching via these URL parameters is currently supported in `VisitorAPI.js` and in the Platform Web SDK (versions 2.10.0 or later).
+>Visitor stitching via these URL parameters is currently supported in the Platform Web SDK (versions 2.11.0 or later) and `VisitorAPI.js`.

 Next: **[Identity](identity.md)**